yogyy/burungbiru/README.md

 ## Features

 - Authentication
-- Create POST
+- Create Post
-- Add Image on POST
+- Add Image on Post
+- Rate Limiting on Post and Reply

 ## Installation